CyVerse-learning-materials/SciApps_guide/bsa.rst

   3. Search for **SORBI_3002G221000** and click **SORBI_3002G221000** to open the gene page.

-  4. Click **Variant table** under "Genetic Variation" from the left panel.
+  4. Click the **Variant table** under "Genetic Variation" from the left panel.

   5. Filter SNPs by SIFT score <= 0.05 to find that SNP **tmp_2_61310404_C_T** is the only one left.
 Click **tmp_2_61310404_C_T** to open the Variant page.